Sergio Reguilón: Tottenham Hotspur

 On 19 September 2020, Reguilón joined Tottenham Hotspur on a five-year deal with a reported £27.5m buy-back clause.
 He made his debut on 29 September 2020, in the home game against Chelsea in the fourth round of the League Cup, in which he assisted teammate Erik Lamela's equalising goal, which was then followed by a penalty shootout.
 Spurs won 5–4 on penalties putting them through to the next round of the competition.
 He made his Premier League debut on 4 October, in a 6–1 win away to Manchester United.
 On 21 November 2021, Reguilón scored his first goal for Tottenham − the winning goal in a 2–1 Premier League victory over Leeds United.

 Loans to Atlético Madrid, Manchester United and Brentford

 On 30 August 2022, Reguilón returned to Spain, joining Atlético Madrid on loan until the end of the season.
+He made 12 appearances across all competitions for the Spanish club.

-Upon returning to Tottenham, he joined Manchester United on a six-month loan on 1 September 2023 as emergency cover for the injured left-backs Luke Shaw and Tyrell Malacia.
+Upon returning to Tottenham, Reguilón joined Manchester United on a six-month loan on 1 September 2023 as emergency cover for the injured left-backs Luke Shaw and Tyrell Malacia.
 He returned to Tottenham on 2 January 2024, following the activation of a break clause within the loan agreement, as Shaw had by then recovered from his injury.
+During his four-month spell at Manchester United, Reguilón appeared in 12 matches.